-Get Active with Sober Friends
+Getting Active with Sober Friends

 - Don’t be afraid to try something new once you get settled.
 You may find that in finding new sober friends, you also find a new passion that you never imagined could be something you’d love.

-Share and Connect with Sober Friends
+Sharing and Connecting with Sober Friends

 No matter how many activities you try and how much you get involved, you won’t be able to make any lasting connections unless you share with others.
 The best way to get involved is to talk about your experiences and open up so that you can relate to the people around you.
 In the safe environment of your sober living community, you can share with people in a judgment-free zone and make new friends you can relate to every day.

 Although only you can choose to share certain things about yourself with others, sharing your recovery story with your peers in sober living has many benefits.
 Not only does it help you find your own voice, but helps you process and heal, gives you an opportunity to practice being honest and vulnerable, and encourages accountability among your peers.
 Opening up about your personal struggle with addiction and recovery can also give other people hope for their own recovery as well.